sparkflows/sparkflows-docs/docs/installation/installation/infrastructure.rst

      - Comment
    * - SSH
      - 22
-     - For SSH to ec2 instance
+     - For SSH to Droplet
    * - HTTP
      - 80
      - For Accessing on HTTP